That Film In Mali – (part I)

 Five Percent Inspiration

 The photographer Arnold Newman is quoted as saying, “Photography is five percent inspiration and ninety-five percent moving furniture.”
+I would amend to say that’s correct only you gotta know which pieces of furniture to move.
 The same is true about non-fiction filmmaking.
 You’ve just plain gotta roll your sleeves up and make things happen.
 And it takes a bunch of people to do that: you just can’t move the piano to another room without some help.

-on long shoots, we usually have a few of these carts
+On long shoots, we usually bring a few of these carts

 This particular post is about a shoot in the country of Mali.